INAV T-tail Layout Fixed-wing Tuning Guide

 5.3 Compass Calibration

-- Go to the Configuration page
+- Enter the Configuration page.

 If the compass icon appears red, it means the compass is not recognized correctly.
 Please check the wiring or ensure the compass is working properly!

-5.4 Failsafe Setup
+5.4 Failsafe Parameter Configuration

-- Click Save and Reboot
+• Click " Save and Reboot”.

 After completing the setup, make sure to click Save and Reboot to save the parameters.

-- Click Advanced Tuning
+- Click " Advanced Tuning”.

-- Click Save and Reboot
+- Click " Save and Reboot”.

 VI.
 Flight Test